h0tbird/coreseed/README.md

 # Overview

 [CoreOS](https://coreos.com/) is the foundation on which *Káto* is built.
-It provides the fundamental components used to assemble container-based distributed systems: [etcd](https://github.com/coreos/etcd) is used for consensus and discovery, [fleet](https://github.com/coreos/etcd) is a distributed init system, [flannel](https://github.com/coreos/flannel) is used for virtual networking and [rkt](https://github.com/coreos/rkt) and [docker](https://github.com/docker/docker) are container engines.
+It provides the fundamental components used to assemble container-based distributed systems: [etcd](https://github.com/coreos/etcd) is used for consensus and discovery, [flannel](https://github.com/coreos/flannel) is used for virtual networking and [rkt](https://github.com/coreos/rkt) and [docker](https://github.com/docker/docker) are container engines.

 All this *CoreOS* goodies are used to bootstrap a [Mesos](https://github.com/apache/mesos) cluster. *Mesos* is a distributed systems kernel which abstracts compute resources away from machines.
 Accordingly, it provides schedulers (or frameworks in *Mesos* parlance) which can run on top in order to utilise the exposed compute resources.